IndustrialArduino/OTA-on-ESP/OTA_on_ESP32_over_EC25_via_SMS/README.md

 ```
 Make sure the URL points to your GitHub repository and the correct branch.

-Uploading New Firmware
+### Uploading New Firmware

-Build your firmware
+## 1.Build your firmware
      Compile your code using PlatformIO or Arduino IDE and generate the .bin firmware file.

-Upload to GitHub
+## 2.Upload to GitHub
      Push the new firmware.bin to the release branch of your GitHub repository.

-Trigger OTA by SMS
+## 3.Trigger OTA by SMS
      Send an SMS with the word update to the ESP32 SIM number.
      The device will initiate the OTA update automatically.

-Root CA Certificate Upload
+### Root CA Certificate Upload
 The EC25 must verify GitHub’s HTTPS certificate using the GitHub CA root certificate.
 The certificate is included in github.h:

 ```bash